fethallaheth/ChaosSR-blog/src/content/blog/ai-agent-in-defi/index.md

 - Long-term memory to learn from experiences and improve over time
 - Self-sufficiency to operate independently, though still requiring human oversight for critical decisions

-In the context of Web3 and DeFi, AI agents are enabling more intelligent, automated interactions across decentralized ecosystems.
+In the context of Blockchain and DeFi, AI agents are enabling more intelligent, automated interactions across decentralized ecosystems.
 They can analyze data, execute transactions, and provide personalized support to users - making blockchain technology more accessible and efficient.

 ### AI Agents vs. Bots in DeFi